McLargo/mkdown-docs/docs/architecture/communication/rest.md

 or receive.
 Or any other metadata you want to pass along with the request, such as authentication token.

-#### Paths
+#### Path

 A path to the resource you want to interact with.
 It is a string that follows the URL.
+It can contain identifiers for the resource you want to access, such as `/users/123` to access the user with id 123.

+#### Query Parameters

-Aside from the ids of the resources, it can contain parameters to filter, sort or paginate the results.
+Query parameters are optional and are used to filter, sort, or paginate the results.

-#### Message / Payload
+#### Message/Payload

 The message is the data you want to send to the server.
 It can be in different formats, such as JSON, XML, or form data.
 The format send is specified in the